AlexMSatalia/OpenSolver/README.md

 OpenSolver is being developed by Andrew Mason in the Department of Engineering Science at the University of Auckland.

 OpenSolver uses the open source COIN-OR CBC optimization engine.
-CBC is released as open source code under the  Common Public License (CPL).
+CBC is released as open source code under the Eclipse Public License (EPL).
 It is available from the COIN-OR initiative.
 The CBC code has been written by primarily by John J. Forrest, and is maintained by Ted Ralphs.

+The COIN-OR COUENNE and BONMIN solvers are also included.
+These are also released under the Eclipse Public License (EPL).

 OpenSolver also uses the NOMAD non-linear solver which is released under the GNU Lesser General Public License.